digital-codes/cdl_funding_scraper/README.md

-**Data is currently not being updated due to bugs on the website that cause inconsistent ordering**
+**Data is live again (Dec/11/25) after a few months of pausing.
+We were hoping for bugs on the website (duplicates, inconsistent result counts) to be fixed, but now added workarounds to the code.**

 # Funding Scraper